hitbug-exe/MalignancyDL/README.md

 # MalignancyDL

-My tumor classification experiments using a toy Keras experiments.
+My tumor classification experiments using a toy Keras model.